 I know, at first it may seem a bit daunting looking at all those categories; but trust me; if you go over through them one-by-one it won’t seem like a complex task.

 The best part here is; once you find a topic that interests you, you can click on it and find a bunch of article ideas too for your niche site.

 4 Checkout PayPal’s business categories & subcategories index

 Another smart move you can do to ease your process of blog niche selection is to browse through PayPal’s business categories page.

 It lists over 300 possible business options that can give you a headstart to find a parent niche.

 You can further use this list to refine and come up with sub niche ideas or blog topics that work.

-James Altucher’s idea sex formula is kickass way to discover new niches with low competition.
+James Altucher’s idea sex formula is kickass way to discover new and profitable blogging niches with low competition.